baixianghuang/travel/README.md

 ## Introduction

-This is an implementation of TRAVEL, a graph-based GNN framework proposed in the following paper:
+This is an implementation of Traﬃc Accident Vulnerability Estimation via Linkage (TRAVEL), a graph-based GNN framework proposed in the following paper:

 [Traffic Accident Prediction using Graph Neural Networks: New Datasets and the TRAVEL Model].
 Baixiang Huang, Bryan Hooi.

-Please cite our paper if you use the datasets or code in this repo.
+Please cite our paper if you use the datasets in this repo.

-## Models

-The models are implemented in `accident_occurrence.ipynb` and `accident_severity.ipynb`.

 ## Datasets